SCs language

 SCs-code level 1 - is a simple representation of SC-code.
 It represents it

 with just simple triples.
-Each triple contains subject
+Each triple contains subject, predicate, object

 <type>#<identifier>